thomasmortensson/bristolraspberrypipythontutorial/README.md

 <h2>Usage</h2>

 This session is centred around a handout document called TeachingGuide.pdf.
-This guide is written in Latex and can be edited via a file called TeachingGuide.tex.
+This guide is written in LaTeX and can be edited via a file called TeachingGuide.tex.

 The session is supplied with a basic exercise sheet titled ExerciseSheet.pdf.
 This is written in Apple Pages however we have also attached a Word Document compatible version suitable for editing by Teachers.
 We reccomend you come up with your own Exercise sheets as this sheet is very basic and limited in it's scope.
 It can be used successfully for a first session.